-- 6.72 Paragraph 14 of the Framework indicates that 'where the development plan is absent, silent or relevant policies are out-of-date, granting permission unless specific policies in this Framework indicate development should be restricted'.
-Footnote 9 to this policy confirms that 'specific policies' include those in relation to designated heritage assets. - 6.73 The key test in this respect is set out in paragraphs 132-134 of the Framework and questions whether a proposed development will result in substantial harm or less than substantial harm.
+- 6.72 Paragraph 11d(i) of the Framework indicates that 'where there are no relevant development plan policies, or the policies which are most important for determining the application are out-of-date7, granting permission unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed6; - 6.73 Footnote 6 to this policy confirms that 'assets of particular importance' include those in relation to designated heritage assets. - 6.74 The key test in this respect is set out in paragraph 193-196 of the Framework, which questions whether a proposed development will result in substantial harm or less than substantial harm.
 Paragraph 18a-017 of the NPPG provides additional guidance on substantial harm.
 It states: